Find out more about the services we provide.

 Download our patient information sheet which explains our test results policy below.

-Students who are enrolled at University Health and Counselling Service can get their influenza vaccine for $15.
-This fee applies to both domestic and international students.
-Call reception on 09 923 7681 to make an appointment.
+Domestic students who are enrolled at University Health and Counselling Service can get their influenza vaccine for $15 plus the $8 nurse fee.
+If you are an international student, this will cost you $15 plus the $35 nurse fee.
+Call reception on 0800 698 427 to make an appointment.

 Healthcare – where should I go? campaign for new Asian migrants and students